Install iRedmail, Open-Source Mail Server, on Ubuntu

 Adddropdown and select

-Fill in the address, password, display name, and mailbox quota blocks then click Add will complete the process.
+Fill in the address, password, display name, and mailbox quota blocks.
+Clicking Add completes the process.

 Certificates, SPF, DKIM, and rDNS

 By default, iRedMail generates a key and self-signed certificate for the mail server, and web server.
-To avoid other email servers marking email from our server as spam, we’re going to install a trusted certificate.
+To avoid other email servers marking email from our server as spam, we install a trusted certificate.

 The process of obtaining a trusted certificate is outside the scope of this guide.
-You can follow the Obtaining a Commercial SSL Certificate guide to obtain a certificate.
+You can follow the Obtaining a Commercial TLS Certificate guide to obtain a certificate.

 The next section assumes you have the .key and .crt (or .pem) file in hand and are ready to go.

-After first logging in to the postmaster account, you should have two emails waiting for you.
+After first logging into the postmaster account, you should have two emails waiting for you.
 The first is titled “Helpful Links iRedMail” and the second is titled “Details of this iRedMail installation.”
-In the 2nd email, there are various file paths we’ll need, since we’ll be replacing the SSL certificate and need to know the DKIM public key for our DNS TXT entry.
+In the second email, there are various file paths we need, since we are replacing the SSL certificate and need to know the DKIM public key for our DNS TXT entry.
 First up, certificate replacement.